instantolap/iolapCharts/Readme.md

       samples: { title: Weekday, font: Courier New, titlecolor: green }
     }--></chart>

 With **line** and **showbaseline**, you can create lines for the axis, and **line** controls their color.
-The baseline is the the long vertical or horizontal line whichs separates the scale from the chart itself.
+The baseline is the the long vertical or horizontal line which separates the scale from the chart itself.
 And the tickwidth determines the size of the small lines connecting the baseline and the number.

     <chart><!--{
       data: { dimensions: [[Mon, Tue, Wed, Thu, Fri, Sat, Sun]], values: [10,20,30,80,70,50,35] },